m-ocean-it/go-sprintf-bomb/README.md

 ## Issues

-- Package imports aren't handled.
-You might need to fix them yourself after applying the fixes.
-(For example, a fix might introduce a dependency on `strconv`, but the package won't be automatically added to the `imports` section.)
 - Incomplete.
-A lot of cases would be simply skipped.
+A lot of cases would simply be skipped.
+- The longer the string and the more placeholders are used in a `Sprintf`-call, the less significant the optimization would be.
+It might be useful to add some heuristics to the linter to avoid actually harming the performance.

 ## TODO

 - [ ] Add tests for comparing the resulting strings to using fmt.Sprintf.
 The strings must be the same.
-- [ ] Fix imports automatically.
+- [x] Fix imports automatically.